-Once we have this bounding area for the San Marcos basin, we are then going to use select by location to find all the NHDFlowlines that lie within the basin.
+Next, we are then going to use select by location to find all the NHDFlowlines that lie within the basin.
 Select by location is a powerful GIS tool because all it relies upon is knowledge of where things are to perform its selection functions, rather than having all the right attribute values attached to the relevant datasets.
-You'll see that there are lots of options for determining how to select features from the target dataset (NHDFlowlines) that lie within the source dataset (Basin).
+You'll see that there are lots of spatial selection methods for determining how to select features from the target dataset (NHDFlowlines) that lie within the source dataset (Basin).
 The terms target and source are a bit ambiguous and it's not entirely clear which should be which, but once you get to work with selection by location a few times, you'll get the sense of it.
+Once you create the subset of flowlines within San Marcos, you will open attribute table, and perform a statistics to determine total number of flowlines, and average length of the flowlines.
+Similarly, a query on watershed feature dataset will provide the statics for HUC-12 subwatersheds in the basin.

 The NHDFlowlines are the heart of the NHDPlus dataset.
 They define the connectivity of surface water flow through the streams, rivers and lakes of the nation.
-The NHDPlus has a set of value added attribute tables associated with the flowlines and their surrounding catchments - catchment attribute tables record the properties of the local drainage area around each flowline, while flowline attribute tables record the properties of the entire drainage area contributing to a point at the downstream end of a given flowline.
-In this instance, we'll use a flowline property called MAFLOW, which stands for Mean Annual Flow, a flowline attribute computed using a runoff map of the nation prepared by the USGS.
+The NHDPlus has a set of value added attribute tables associated with the flowlines and their surrounding catchments - catchment attribute tables record the properties of the local drainage area around each flowline, while flowline attribute tables record the properties of the entire drainage area contributing to a point at the downstream end of a given NHD flowline.
+In this instance, we'll use a flowline property called MAFLOW, which stands for Mean Annual Flow, a flowline attribute computed using an extended runoff method prepared by the USGS.
+We are going to use flowline attribute table to symbolize the flowlines based on their mean annual flow from a second table.